couchbase-partners/test-drive-couchbase/2 - Key Value Document Storage.md

 The fundamental unit of data in Couchbase Server (or any document database) is the document.

 Each document is simply a JSON entity.
 It could be a JSON array, but it is typically a single JSON document.
-This is an example of a document that is it the travel-sample bucket that you loaded in the previous lab.
+This is an example of a document that is in the travel-sample bucket that you loaded in the previous lab.

 ```javascript
  {